Hezbollah: 2023–present Israel–Hezbollah conflict

 On 8 October 2023, Hezbollah launched guided rockets and artillery shells at Israeli-occupied positions in Shebaa Farms during the Gaza war.
 Israel retaliated with drone strikes and artillery fire on Hezbollah positions near the Golan Heights–Lebanon border.
 The attacks came after Hezbollah expressed support and praise for the Hamas attacks on Israel.
 The clashes were the largest escalation between the two countries since the 2006 Lebanon War.

 In November 2024, a ceasefire deal was signed between Israel and Hezbollah to end 13 months of conflict.
 According to the agreement, Hezbollah was given 60 days to end its armed presence in southern Lebanon and Israeli forces were obliged to withdraw from the area over the same period.
-In December 2024, the fall of Assad’s Baathist regime in Syria was another blow to its Lebanese ally, Hezbollah, which was already weakened because of Israeli military actions.
+In December 2024, the fall of Assad's Baathist regime in Syria was another blow to its Lebanese ally, Hezbollah, which was already weakened because of Israeli military actions.

-On March 31, 2025 a significant development took place as the Lebanese Army and UNIFIL forces entered a major Hezbollah weapons and storage camp in East Zawtar, near the Litani River—one of Hezbollah's largest and most strategic facilities in southern Lebanon.
-The move follows renewed tensions and Israeli threats to resume military operations, amid accusations of recent rocket fire toward Kiryat Shmona.
+On 31 March 2025, a significant development took place as the LAF and UNIFIL forces entered a major Hezbollah weapons and storage camp in East Zawtar, near the Litani River—one of Hezbollah's largest and most strategic facilities in southern Lebanon.
+The move followed renewed tensions and Israeli threats to resume military operations, amid accusations of recent rocket fire toward Kiryat Shmona.
 Joint forces reportedly searched Hezbollah vehicles and found an empty missile launcher.
 It remains unclear whether Hezbollah consented to the operation.
-This action is seen as part of efforts to enforce UN Resolution 1701, which calls for disarming illegal groups south of the Litani and reinforcing the army’s presence in the region.
+This action was seen as part of efforts to enforce UN Resolution 1701, which calls for disarming illegal groups south of the Litani and reinforcing the army's presence in the region.

+On 1 March 2026, for the first time since the joint Israeli-US strikes against Iran, Hezbollah launched missiles and drones targeting northern and central Israel, as retaliation for the killing of Ali Khamenei.
+This led Israel to a series of major airstrikes on Southern Beirut (Dahieh), Beqaa Valley and areas near Tyre, targeting Senior Hezbollah operatives.

 Rearming of Hezbollah

-Since the 2024 Ceasefire agreement, Hezbollah is rearming itself.
-According to Israeli and Arab intelligence sources, the organization is using the Beirut seaport and its old smuggling land routes form Syria, for bringing in long range missiles, antitank missiles, artillery and rockets.
-It is also reported that, Hezbollah is manufacturing weapons.
-The efforts take place mainly in the suburbs of Beirut and the Bekaa Valley.
+Since the 2024 Israel–Lebanon ceasefire agreement, Hezbollah is rearming itself.
+According to Israeli and Arab intelligence sources, the organisation is using the Beirut seaport and its old smuggling land routes form Syria, for bringing in long range missiles, antitank missiles, artillery and rockets.
+It is also reported that Hezbollah is manufacturing weapons.
+The efforts take place mainly in the suburbs of Beirut and the Beqaa Valley.
+On 16 July 2026, Syria's Interior Ministry said it had intercepted a shipment of long-range missiles, anti-tank missiles, and drones allegedly bound for Hezbollah after entering from the Syrian–Iraqi border.